v-almonacid/whitepaper/README.md

-# Legacy Whitepaper Readme
+# Legacy Whitepaper

-Legacy is a smartc-contract oriented will and testament based on the ethereum blockchain.
+Legacy is a smart-contract oriented will and testament based on the ethereum blockchain.

 ## Project